You may be able to access super if you’re experiencing financial difficulty under certain circumstances.

 Your super may be used to fund medical or dental expenses that aren’t readily available through the public health system or covered by your health insurance.

-To satisfy the Department of Human Services' requirements, the condition must be either:
+To satisfy the ATO's requirements, the condition must be either:

 - acute or chronic physical pain

-Payments can be used to cover the costs of transportation to and from treatment for one of the above conditions.
+Payments may be used to cover the costs of transportation to and from treatment for one of the above conditions.

 Mortgage repaymentsRead more